danwing/settle-requirements/draft-wing-settle-requirements.md

 ## Cryptographic Agility

+A solution has to support moving to new cryptographic functions.

-> R-AGILITY: A solution SHOULD support crypto agility (such as supporting more than one active key type).
+> R-AGILITY: A solution SHOULD support cryptographic agility (such as supporting more than one active key type and different hashes).

 ## TLS Server Name Indication

+TLS servers frequently use the TLS SNI {{?RFC6066}} extension to support multiple identities on a single server.

 > R-TLS-SNI: A solution SHOULD support TLS SNI so a server knows which key pair/cert is expected.

 ## W3C Private Network Access

+To prevent various attacks, W3C has constrained how browsers operate on private networks

 > R-PNA: A solution SHOULD integrate well with an evolution of
 {{w3c-pna}} and both allow for an improved model there but should also